-Reporting what is relevant BCE is Canada's largest communications company, providing residential, business, government, public institution and wholesale customers with a wide range of wireless and wireline solutions for all their communications needs.
+Reporting what is relevant

+BCE Inc (Bell Canada) is Canada's largest communications company, delivering a wide range of service innovations to consumers, businesses and government customers across Canada including LTE Advanced, Fibe Internet and TV, Wireless Home Internet, cloud and data hosting, IP voice and collaboration, Connected Cars, Smart Cities and Internet of Things.
 BCE's shares are publicly traded on the Toronto Stock Exchange and on the New York Stock Exchange (TSX, NYSE: BCE).

-Our approach to corporate responsibility The telecommunications industry is the foundation of societal and economic information sharing and commerce.
-As the Canadian leader in this ever more important, growing, and evolving industry, Bell is an important provider of the infrastructure essential to enable world-class quality and accessible services for all Canadians.
+Our approach to corporate responsibility

+The telecommunications industry is the foundation of societal and economic information sharing and commerce.
+As a Canadian leader in this ever more important, growing, and evolving industry, Bell is an important provider of the infrastructure essential to enable world-class quality and accessible services for all Canadians.
 As such, we believe we have a responsibility to approach our management of particular issues strategically.

 Our approach to corporate responsibility begins with our goal of balancing economic growth, social responsibility, and environmental performance as we pursue our ongoing success as a company and work to seek to ensure our continued ability to contribute to the Canadian economy.

-Since its founding in 1880, Bell has been the Canadian leader in telecommunications enabling Canadians to connect with each other and the world around them.
+Since its founding in 1880, Bell has been enabling Canadians to connect with each other and the world around them.
 We take very seriously our responsibility to manage the company in ways that enable us to sustain our record of serving the personal and business communications needs of millions of customers, seek to create value for shareholders, provide meaningful careers for tens of thousands of people, and make a significant contribution to the broader Canadian community and economy.

-Corporate responsibility underpins our corporate strategy Corporate responsibility is a fundamental element of each of the 6 Strategic imperatives that inform Bell's policies, decisions, and actions.
-We insist on this approach not just because it is the right thing to do, but also because it supports our goal: to be recognized by customers as Canada's leading communications company.
+Corporate responsibility underpins our corporate strategy

+Corporate responsibility is a fundamental element of each of the 6 Strategic Imperatives that inform Bell's policies, decisions, and actions.
+We insist on this approach not just because it is the right thing to do, but also because it supports our goal of advancing how Canadians connect with each other and the world.
 For example, while waste management and energy reduction initiatives address important environmental concerns of society, they also create a chain of benefits for Bell.
-They enable us to operate more efficiently as part of our imperative to achieve a competitive cost structure (#6).
-They also align with the values of our team members, driving satisfaction and engagement.
+They enable us to operate more efficiently as part of our imperative to operate with agility and cost efficiency (#5).
+They also align with the values of our team members, driving satisfaction and engagement, evidencing our work toward imperative #6: engage and invest in our people.
 In addition, they free up funds for a variety of purposes, from extending our networks in support of the productivity of Canadian businesses (#1), to investing in the communities we serve.
-Engaged team members also drive customer satisfaction (#5) which in turn enhances performance in our wireless, wireline and media segments (# 2, 3, 4).
+Engaged team members also drive customer satisfaction as we champion customer experience (#4).
+Moreover, engaged team members in turn drive growth with innovative services, and help us to deliver the most compelling content (#2, 3).